505(b)(2) drug development pathway has steadily become more appealing to drug developers

 To achieve a successful project outcome, one of the first and most critical steps is selecting the right development partner.
 Mid-sized to large pharmaceutical companies may be looking for a partner who can become an extension of their existing R&D capabilities.
 Virtual or small biotechs are likely to be seeking a partner that can provide expertise, resources, and capacity in multiple areas of drug development and specifically has experience in working with 505(b)(2) programs.

-For more information on our 505(b)(2) drug development capabilities, contact us.
+For more information on our 505(b)(2) drug development capabilities, including how we can apply Translational Pharmaceutics, contact us today.

 References